- English Department Writing Program

 - Advising Information

-- Become aware of some of the methods and approaches used in literary scholarship and become attentive to the way that they yield different interpretations.
-This class will help you understand how an interpretation emerges from a choice about approach, and how a single text can sustain many different interpretations when approached through different methods.
+- Become aware of distinct scholarly methods and critical approaches used in literary study and become attentive to the way that they yield different interpretations.
+This class will help you understand how an interpretation emerges from choices about method or approach, and how a single text can sustain many interpretations depending on those choices.

 - how to develop a question or topic about a literary text that will lead to a strong argument

-- how to recognize an interpretation as an argument
+- how to cast an interpretation as an argument

 - how to articulate the stakes of your argument to your audience